mhear22/axcHomeAutomation/readme.md

 The webapp is to be developed in Typescript, running an Expressjs webserver.
 Tests will be handled by Jest.

-The webapp will have three endpoints as described below handling the forwarding of requests to the components. a stub will be used to define the downstream communication which will just log the action.
+The webapp will have three endpoints as described below handling the forwarding of requests to the proper components. a stub will be used to define the downstream communication which will just log the action.
+Depending on how the Remote is setup there may need to be more development (IE this is a hardware controller and its unchanging) to interface with the remote easier.

 ### Endpoints
 GET /event - Get the currently connected devices